AriesJ12/DigitalWellBeingApp/readme.md

 - folder fixing, actually its good enough since its smol

-- make it work on phone(use edge computing to sync data)
+- make it work on phone(use edge computing to sync data) -- since this is only supposed to work on your local, there should be security; wherein the wifi must be the wifi at home in order for you to sync data

 bug:
 it seems to display 5 mins despite spending less than that?